 Authors Note: I was recently asked to set up a follow button for new updates.
-I believe one can now be found at the bottom of every blog post and at the top of the chapter select on the front page.
+I believe one can be found at the bottom right of your screen to follow via email, and at the bottom of every chapter post and the top of the chapter select on the front page if you wish to follow via a WordPress account.
 Thank you.

 Casper sat huddled into the faded red leather of the seat, his body pressed tight into the corner.
 He found it was best to find small spaces when he had to deal with nerves.
 The nerves weren’t his, although that didn’t help much.
 There was a boy seated a few tables away and the the nerves were coming off of him in waves, intensifying every time the young waitress made another circuit of the diner.
 Casper didn’t like the other boy’s feelings.
 They were agitating, tinged with a slightly alien, warm sort of emotion that he sometimes felt from those older than himself.
 It always made him a little uncomfortable.